Pledge to Vote YES!

 - Aligns learning and development standards with Oregon Early Learning through Kindergarten Framework; focused on the whole child.

-- Invests in workforce development, including coaching, professional development, and equity-focused pathways to higher education and community training.
+- Invests in workforce development, including coaching, professional development, and equity-focused pathways to higher education and community training for teachers.

 - Preserves and increases the diversity of the workforce through credential requirements that allow for training in both higher education and community-based environments.